A. STATEMENT OF POLICIES

+- Board of Directors.
 The Board of Directors has overall responsibility for adoption, revision and

 for periodic review of LANC employment practices to ensure that the Equal Employment

-The Executive Director has responsibility for the designation of the Equal Employment Opportunity Officer, and implementation of the LANC Equal Employment Opportunity Policy including any procedures and Affirmative Action Plan that may be adopted pursuant to this policy.
+Opportunity Policy including any procedures and Affirmative Action Plan that may be adopted

 to act as a resource on LANC’s EEO Policy and any Affirmative Action Plan that may be adopted.

 C. RESOLUTION OF EEO COMPLAINTS

+- Employees.
 Any grievance alleging a violation of this policy may be presented for resolution under the LANC Employee Grievance Procedure.

+- Applicants for Employment.
 An applicant for employment by LANC who is not hired and who asserts to the Executive Director of LANC that the decision not to hire him or her was based upon discrimination prohibited by the LANC Equal Employment Opportunity Policy shall be informed that he or she may present the claim of discrimination to the Board of Directors Personnel Committee pursuant to the LANC Employee Grievance Procedure.
 The appeal shall be limited to the claim of discrimination, and may not generally address the propriety of the hiring decision made by the hiring committee or the Executive Director, except to the extent relevant to the claim of discrimination.

 D. ANNUAL EEO REVIEW AND AFFIRMATIVE ACTION PLAN

+- Personnel Committee Review.
 The Personnel Committee of the Board of Directors shall review the Annual Report, and shall request and review such other information as it deems appropriate.
 If the Committee determines that the proportion of minorities and women in the LANC work force at the time of the report or the number of minorities and women entering or departing from LANC employment since the last report is not consistent with LANC’s EEO policy, it shall review the recruiting, hiring, training and promotional practices to determine if discrimination has occurred and make a plan for Affirmative Action based upon the evaluation described above, to eliminate the discriminatory practices which have been identified.

+- Board of Directors Review.
 At the conclusion of its review, the Personnel Committee shall report on the status of EEO to the Board of Directors, including any recommendations that the Board take action pursuant to or amend the Equal Employment Opportunity Policy, or that any Affirmative Action Plan developed as set out above be adopted.
 If an Affirmative Action Plan is adopted by the Board, the Executive Director shall implement the plan and shall report on the status of the plan to the Personnel Committee of the Board on a periodic basis, not less than annually, and to the full Board on request.